bitrise-io/devcenter/_articles/reviews/bitrise-api.md

 ### Pagination

-When you call an endpoint which returns a list of items you always have to be prepared that you might not get the whole list in a single response, you'll have to iterate through the "pages" to retrieve all the items.
+When you call an endpoint that returns a list of items, you might not get the whole list in a single response.
+You'll have to iterate through the "pages" to retrieve all the items.

-The response of the endpoint will include a `paging` object, with `total_item_count` and `page_item_limit` properties, and if there's a "next" page available it'll also include a `next` "anchor" item.
+The response of such endpoints include a `paging` object, with `total_item_count` and `page_item_limit` properties.
+If there is a "next" page available it'll also include a `next` "anchor" item.
+For example, the response will show the app slug of the first app on the next page.

 Example: